aplteam/Tatin/docs/PackageConfiguration.md

 In case it is not empty it must be the name of a niladic or monadic function that resides in the top-level namespace of the package (_not_ in what might be defined as API!) or a shared method of a class.

-This function will be executed by either `LoadPackage` or `LoadDependencies` _after_ all dependencies have been loaded and all refs got established.
+This function will be executed by either `LoadPackages` or `LoadDependencies` _after_ all dependencies have been loaded and all refs got established.

 If the function is monadic it will be fed with the path where the package lives on disk.
-If the package was brought into the WS by `LoadPackage` and has no assets then the right argument will be empty.
+If the package was brought into the WS by `LoadPackages` and has no assets then the right argument will be empty.

 The function may or may not return a result.
 A result is assigned to the Tatin package variable `LX`.
 If there is no result `LX` becomes an empty vector.
 Without an `lx` function there won't be a variable `LX`.[^TatinVars]